The AI-PM Co-intelligence Playbook

 About the Author:

-Surabhi Bhatnagar is a London-based Product Leader driving B2B growth at Up Learn, the UK EdTech scale up.
+Surabhi Bhatnagar is a London-based Product Leader driving B2B growth at a UK based EdTech scale up.
 Previously she led product teams at Microsoft & Google to build products in productivity, AI/ML and cybersecurity for millions of users.